shixinhuang99/scafalra/README.md

 INFO: Project created in '/.../new-awesome-project'.
 ```

-The `create` command also supports one-time creation of projects from local paths or GitHub URL, which is useful when using tools like `npx` or `dlx`
+The `create` command also supports one-time creation of projects from local paths or GitHub URL, which is useful when using tools like `npx` or `dlx`.

 ```bash
 npx scaffold create https://github.com/zerowong/scaffold-cli.git /path/to/somewhere